The I-9, Your Production Crew and You: A Definitive Guide

 U.S. Citizenship and Immigration Services (USCIS) released an updated version of Form I-9 on January 31, 2020.
 TiM is now busy implementing the changes into our systems - there is nothing for production or crewmembers to do.
 But in the meantime, read up on this fun and popular government form below.

 Form I-9.
-You’ve filled it out umpteen times, you know it has something to with starting a new gig, but what’s the full story – and why is it a special challenge for film and TV production?
+You’ve filled it out umpteen times on as many shows, you know it has something to with starting a new production gig, but what’s the full story – and why is it a special challenge for film and TV production?

 What the I-9 is actually for (and how it relates to production)

 Let’s start with the basics.
-A requirement of the Immigration Reform and Control Act of 1986, Form I-9 (known informally to its friends as just “the I-9”) is an employment requirement for anyone working in the United States, with very few exceptions.
+A requirement of the Immigration Reform and Control Act of 1986, Form I-9 (known informally to its friends as just “the I-9”) is an employment requirement for anyone working in the United States, with few exceptions.
+That includes film production workers!

 Citizen or non-citizen, crew or cast, production assistant or executive producer, this form is necessary to verify two things: